jakubsmiarowski/jakubsmiarowski/README.md

 - 🌱 I’m currently studying everything about JavaScript🤣
 - 👯 I’m looking to learn about Web Development from experienced Devs
-- 🥅 2021 Goal: Get as much experience as I can in blockchain crypto related topics.
-Next stop 2022 Blockchain Dev position!
 - ⚡ Fun fact: I'm a world class trip organizer

 ### Connect with me: